-Website: They generally have low level of engagement as there is no conversational style of connection
+Website: They generally have a low level of engagement as there is no conversational style of connection

 7. Organisation of Content

 Blog: The articles on a blog are mostly organised in form of categories and tags.
-Example – This article is filed under category: Blogging
+Example – I have file this article under category: Blogging